-As in a conventional single pulse NMR experiment (Fig. 3a), the direction of the projection is determined by the magnetic

-- 175 field gradient active during acquisition.
+As in a conventional single-pulse NMR experiment (Fig. 3a), the direction of the projection is determined by the magnetic field gradient active during acquisition.
 Gradients for different projection directions are set to the same magnitude and thus only differ in their direction.
-The angles are laid out in the following way: V angles for φ (angle between X-axis and XYprojection of direction vector) are chosen uniformly.
-For each angle φ we again sample U angles for θ (angle between Z-axis and direction vector) uniformly.
-A reference coordinate system is shown in the Supplementary Information.
-The θ angles have the same set of values for all φ angles. - 180 Due to the random phase of spin noise, direct accumulation of raw phase sensitive data in the time-domain (as it is usually done for pulsed experiments) leads to signal cancellation.
-Instead, all acquired noise blocks (the spin noise equivalent of "FIDs") are stored and Fourier-transformed individually.
-After calculating the power or magnitude spectra their addition yields the final projection (McCoy and Ernst, 1989) (Müller and Jerschow, 2006) (Nausner et al., 2009).
+The angles are laid out in the following way: V angles for φ (angle between X axis and XY projection of the direction vector) are chosen uniformly.
+For each angle φ we again sample U angles for θ (angle between the Z axis and direction vector) uniformly.
+A reference coordinate system is shown in the Supplement.
+The θ angles have the same set of values for all φ angles.

+Due to the random phase of spin noise, direct accumulation of raw-phase sensitive data in the time domain (as is usually done for pulsed experiments) leads to signal cancellation.
+Instead, all acquired noise blocks (the spin noise equivalent of free induction decays are stored and Fourier transformed individually.
+After calculating the power or magnitude spectra, their addition yields the final projection (McCoy and Ernst, 1989; Müller and Jerschow, 2006; Nausner et al., 2009).
-Longitudinal relaxation not being an issue in the absence of rf-pulses any recycling delay can be omitted.
-That allows one to

-- 185 record all blocks for one gradient in a single very long acquisition block, as indicated in Fig. 3d.
-During processing the data is split into adjustable smaller blocks which can be processed as described above for individually acquired ones.
-The acquisition of a single large noise block also allows one to take advantage of "sliding window processing", which was introduced by Desvaux et al. (Desvaux et al., 2009).
-By slicing a long acquisition block recorded into overlapping sub-blocks one gains the option to compromise a posteriori (i.e. after acquisition of the raw data) between resolution and sensitivity, by adjusting the - size of the smaller sub blocks.
-The optimum overlap of the blocks or "selection windows" has been shown to be approximately 1/7 of the windows' size (Desvaux et al., 2009).
-Due to this overlap seven times more blocks are used in the summation process, which improves the SNR by a factor of about $\sqrt{2}$, owed to the different accumulation behaviour of correlated (spin) noise and uncorrelated (instrument and circuit) noise.
+Longitudinal relaxation not being an issue in the absence of rf pulses, any recycling delay can be omitted.
+That allows one to record all blocks for one gradient in a single very long acquisition block, as indicated in Fig. 3d.
+During processing the data are split into adjustable smaller blocks which can be processed as described above for individually acquired ones.
+The acquisition of a single large noise block also allows one to take advantage of "sliding window processing", which was introduced by Desvaux et al. (2009).
+By slicing a long acquisition block recorded into overlapping sub-blocks, one gains the option to compromise a posteriori (i.e., after acquisition of the raw data) between resolution and sensitivity, by adjusting the size of the smaller sub-blocks.
+The optimum overlap of the blocks or "selection windows" has been shown to be approximately one-seventh of the windows' size (Desvaux et al., 2009).
+Due to this overlap 7 times more blocks are used in the summation process, which improves the SNR by a factor of about $\sqrt{2}$, owing to the different accumulation behavior of correlated (spin) noise and uncorrelated (instrument and circuit) noise.
 After the sliding window splitting, the individual blocks are processed in the same way as individually acquired ones.
-The processing schemes from time-domain noise data to the final projection with and without the sliding window processing one compared in Fig. 4. - 195 with and without the sliding window processing are compared in Fig. 4.
+The processing schemes from time-domain noise data to the final projection with and without the sliding window processing are compared in Fig. 4.

-The processing was achieved by a custom Python script (available in the Supplementary Material), using the library numpy (Oliphant, 2006) for general numerical calculations and for the FFT routine as well as scikit-image (Walt et al., 2014) for implementing the 2D SART reconstruction algorithm (see below).
-The iterative reconstruction method was used with two

-200 different resolutions.
-The lower resolution images were processed with a sliding window length of 128 and an overlap of 110 data points, the higher resolution ones with a length of 1024 and an overlap of 878 data points.
-The resulting three-dimensional (3D) images were visualized with ParaView (Ahrens et al., 2005).
+The processing was achieved by a custom Python script (available in the Supplement) using the numpy library (Oliphant, 2006) for general numerical calculations and for the FFT routine as well as scikit-image (Walt et al., 2014) for implementing the 2D SART reconstruction algorithm (see below).
+The iterative reconstruction method was used with two different resolutions.
+The lower-resolution images were processed with a sliding window length of 128 and an overlap of 110 data points, the higher-resolution ones with a length of 1024 and an overlap of 878 data points.
+The re-